polterguy/polterguy.github.io/tutorials/expressions/index.md

 understand 5% of expressions to use Hyperlambda efficiently.
 In this tutorial, I'll lead you to an understanding of expressions in less than 10 minutes, at which point you'll know _everything_ you need to know about expressions.
-If you prefer to watch a video tutorial where I walk you through expressions, you can watch the following video.
+If you prefer to watch a video tutorial where I walk you through this chapter, you can watch the following video.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">